The MBA That Fits Your Life

 Because the skills in an MBA are so broad, a variety of business degrees, nursing degrees and accounting and finance programs could provide a good foundation.
 With a degree in any of those areas, or in many other fields, you may be ready to pursue your MBA.

 While working as a nurse or other healthcare professional is not required, many people begin their career just that way.
-Experience as a nurse, medical records specialist or in an administrative role is helpful experience before deciding that an MBA in Healthcare Management is right for you.
+Experience as a nurse, medical records specialist or in an administrative role can be helpful before deciding that an MBA in Healthcare Management is right for you.

 At Southern New Hampshire University, earning a healthcare MBA is as simple as picking up the phone.
 Call our admission team to get started or fill out an online request for information.
 You’ll be matched with a counselor who can help you choose appropriate courses to earn your degree at your pace.

 Once you’re enrolled, our 24/7 online accessibility for courses makes attending class customizable and convenient.
 Multiple term start dates throughout the year allow you to complete your degree on a schedule that works for you.

 A healthcare MBA is an advanced business degree with a focus in the healthcare industry.
 Courses provide a strong business foundation in areas such as management and operations, but with the added bonus of allowing you to specialize in healthcare management.

 It then allows you to build on that with 3 core healthcare management courses: Healthcare Informatics, Topics in Health Administration and Social & Organizational Issues in Healthcare.